-Travel Training
+6.5 Travel Training

-All pupils across the school have the opportunity to take part in either social education, small group travel training or independent travel training appropriate to their age and stage.
+All pupils will have the opportunity to take part in either small group travel training or independent travel training from Year 8 onwards.

-Risk assessments and Safeguarding
+6.6 Risk assessments and Safeguarding

 All placements are fully risk assessed and we ensure the suitability of any community work experience or volunteering.
 The wellbeing of our students is always paramount in all opportunities offered.